 - 1. In the Data Centers tab, select a data center level, such as a room.
-The details page opens. - Enter the capacity in the Capacity (kW) field.
+The details page opens. - 2.
+Enter the capacity in the Capacity (kW) field.
 On the Data Center level, first expand the Ratings and Settings section to find the Capacity field.

 Note: For the Rack level, click Configure Rack Details in the Smart Rack view to find the Capacity field.
-See Configure Rack Details -Smart Rack View (on page 117).
+See Configure Rack Details -Smart Rack View (see "Rack Details" on page 146).